 The record for the longest coastline goes to Canada, with 56,453 miles/ 90,906 km.
 That’s around 15 percent of the world’s total 372,384 miles/599,652 km of coastline.

 Sea water contains almost every element on Earth.
 In fact, if all the salt were extracted it could cover the continents to a depth of 5 feet/1.5 m.
 And if all the gold could be extracted, every man, woman and child on Earth would have about 9 pounds/4 kg.
 Continue reading

 At one point or another, a diver has found himself alone during a dive, whether it may have been intentional or not.
-Solo Diving is the practice of self reliant scuba diving without a “dive buddy”.
+SDI’s Solo Diving is the practice of self reliant scuba diving without a “dive buddy”.

 Solo diving, once considered technical diving and discouraged by most certification agencies, is now seen by many experienced divers and some certification agencies as an acceptable practice for those divers suitably trained and experienced.
 Rather than relying on the traditional buddy diving safety system, solo divers should be skilled in self-sufficiency and willing to take responsibility for their own safety while diving.

-The solo diver program teaches experienced recreational divers how to safely dive independently of a dive buddy or strengthen your buddy team skills.
+One of SDI’s most popular courses, the solo diver program teaches experienced recreational divers how to safely dive independently of a dive buddy or strengthen your buddy team skills.
 The course stresses on proper dive planning, personal limitations, accident prevention as well as the benefits, hazards, and proper procedures for diving solo.
 You will also learn the additional equipment that is required for solo diving including its proper usage and assembly.
 This is the perfect course for underwater photography and underwater video divers as well as those diving with their children or buddies that may not be very experienced in scuba diving.